Discrimination

 Gender reassignment discrimination

 A person is protected by the Act if they are “proposing to undergo, is undergoing or has undergone a process (or part of a process) for the purpose of reassigning the person’s sex by changing physiological or other attributes of sex”.
-Furthermore, whilst being transgender or transexual is not a disability, where an individual has been diagnosed as having gender dysphoria or gender identity disorder, they may also be protected under the disability discrimination

-It is unlawful to discriminate directly by treating a job applicant or employee less favourably than others because of gender reassignment, or discriminate indirectly by applying a provision, criterion or practice (PCP) that disadvantages transsexual job applicants or employees without objective justification.
+It is unlawful to discriminate directly by treating a job applicant or employee less favourably than others because of gender reassignment, or to discriminate indirectly by applying a provision, criterion or practice (PCP) that disadvantages transsexual job applicants or employees without objective justification.

 It also unlawful to treat an employee less favourably in relation to absences from work because of gender reassignment.